Christiaanvdm/geocontext/README.md

 # GeoContext

-A django project to retrieve information of a point.
+A django project to retrieve information about a point.

 View a running instance at [http://geocontext.kartoza.com](http://geocontext.kartoza.com)